V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-basics.md

 ## For The Impatient

 If you just want to get the machine dirty here is the generic recipe.
-This should work in every material, you can optimize later.
+This should work in every material; you can optimize later.

 - **Single flute 1/8″** [upcut bit](https://vicious1-com.myshopify.com/collections/sharp-stuff/products/1-8-single-flute).
 - 8mm/s **Feed Rate** (The speed at which you move through the material).